Skip to content

 Grimace captured the imagination of the fans, but the Mets players attribute their luck to someone else — Latin pop star Candelita, also known as Mets second baseman Jose Iglesias.

 The journeyman was called up in June after spending all of 2023 in the minors, and quickly began to endear himself to the roster and the fan base.
 Designated hitter J.D.
 Martinez was an especially big fan of Iglesias’ unreleased new single, “OMG.”
-Iglesias made the song his walk-up song, and it also became the home-run song at Citi Field.
+Iglesias made it his walk-up song, and it also became the home-run song at Citi Field.

 » READ MORE: Who are these Mets that are invading Red October?
 Here are some things to know.